Distribution Yield vs. SEC Yield: Which Should You Use?

-When the distribution yield is calculated in this way, it's also called the TTM yield—TTM being an acronym for "trailing twelve months."
+When the distribution yield is calculated in this way, it's also called the TTM yield—TTM being an acronym for trailing twelve months.

 What is the SEC Yield Calculation?

-Some analysts and financial writers, such as Karen Damato writing in a May 16th Wall Street Journal on the confusion in bond yield calculations, believe that the SEC calculation provides a more accurate result than the various distribution yield calculations and that it is more consistent on a month-to-month basis.
+Some analysts and financial reporters writing on the lack of clarity around bond yield calculations believe that the SEC calculation provides a more accurate result than the various distribution yield calculations and that it is more consistent on a month-to-month basis.

-One solution to the problem of which is better: Go directly to the website of either the mutual fund company or the company that issues the ETF.
+One solution exists to the problem of which is better: Go directly to the website of either the mutual fund company or the company that issues the ETF.
 Since these issuers are required to provide both the distribution yield and the SEC 30-day yield, you will be able to gain a much better sense of the income you can receive from the fund.